CubedNetwork/fabulously-optimized-wiki/resource-pack-issues.md

 Currently the vanilla resource pack and a direct options.txt edit **do not work**, OptiFine-based resource packs _might work_.
 Either way, it is recommended to just [add a mod](adding-more-mods.md), such as [Gamma Utils](https://modrinth.com/mod/gamma-utils) or [other simpler ones](https://modrinth.com/mods?q=fullbright&e=client&g=categories:fabric).

-Fabulously Optimized does not plan to add "fullbright" methods beyond its current [dynamic lighting](give-up-optifine.md), because it would take away from vanilla gameplay's night vision and may be disallowed on certain servers' rules.
+Fabulously Forgified does not plan to add "fullbright" methods beyond its current [dynamic lighting](give-up-optifine.md), because it would take away from vanilla gameplay's night vision and may be disallowed on certain servers' rules.

 ### Invisible blocks